 When it comes to the overall dimensions, you may have a plan for where you’d put the DiskStation, so it’s important to know the efficient design is not much bigger than the 5 drive bay slots.
 The dimensions are 166 x 230 x 223 mm.

-How do it perform ?
+How does it perform ?

 Moving Terabytes of data between devices is never going to be an instant process, but the speed at which that happens is limited by the slowest link in the chain.
 That means you want your NAS to have the performance necessary to get the job done quickly.
 When you copy files there, you want the data replication to happen virtually instantly, to avoid any potential data loss, should a hard drive failure occur.